 This is because courts normally won’t decide who a child lives or spends time with if they think the parents can sort things out between themselves.
 This is known as the ‘no order principle’.

 However, you’ll normally need to go to court if:

 you or your children have experienced domestic violence

 you feel vulnerable or controlled by your ex-partner

 - your ex-partner won’t let you see your children

 You're both responsible for the cost of looking after your children after you separate - even if you’re not married or in a civil partnership.

 If you’re the parent who moves out, you might have to pay maintenance to the parent who looks after the children.

 It’s usually best if you can arrange this between yourselves - this is called a ‘family based child arrangement’.

-If you can’t come to an agreement yourselves, you can apply to a scheme run by the Child Maintenance Service.
+If you can’t come to an agreement yourselves, you can apply to a service run by the Child Maintenance Service.
 You’ll have to pay a fee to apply.